alga6719/versons/README.md

    Then browse to [http://localhost:8080/dashboard.html](http://localhost:8080/dashboard.html).

+### Loading as a Chrome extension

+If you prefer to review the dashboard inside a Chrome extension sandbox:

+1. Open `chrome://extensions` in Google Chrome and enable **Developer mode**.
+2. Choose **Load unpacked** and select the repository root.
+3. Launch the extension from the toolbar or the extensions list to open `dashboard.html`.

 ## Asset manifest

-The committed [`manifest.json`](manifest.json) file enumerates the local assets (`dashboard.html`, `dashboard.js`, and `token-manifest.json`) so QA reviewers can verify that everything needed for manual testing is present.
+The committed [`manifest.json`](manifest.json) file enumerates the local assets (`dashboard.html`, `dashboard.js`, `token-manifest.json`, `tf.min.js`, and `adaptive_weights.js`) through the `web_accessible_resources` list so QA reviewers can verify that everything needed for manual testing is present.
 The dashboard attempts to load token data from [`token-manifest.json`](token-manifest.json) and gracefully falls back to the embedded dataset if the manifest is unavailable.